Loading...

 Materials Science & Technology

-ZHANG Tongsheng, LI Kai, TAN Kanghao, et al
+ZHANG Tongsheng, LI Kai, TAN Kanghao, CHANG Zezhou, TAN Yanchen, TANG Liang, YANG Donglai, ZENG Siqing

 2025, 53(8): 123-136. doi:10.12141/j.issn.1000-565X.250042

-In this study, stone powder from manufactured sand was used as a supplementary cementitious material (SCM) to replace part of the cement.
-The effects of granite stone powder on the microstructure evolution of hardened cement paste were systematically examined through XRD, TG, and SEM analyses, establishing the optimal replacement content.
-The workability, mechanical properties, and cost of concrete prepared with manufactured sand were improved by optimizing the stone powder content, coarse aggregate gradation, sand-to-aggregate ratio, and water-binder ratio, while elucidated the influence mechanisms of paste volume fraction on these performance characteristics.
-The results showed that cement paste with 10wt.% stone powder retained a denser microstructure, as the amount of hydration products showed negligible reduction compared to that of pure cement paste after 7-day and 28-day curing.
-However, when the substitution of cement with stone powder exceeded 20wt.%, the amount of hydration products decreased significantly by more than 20%, leading to a porous microstructure and lower compressive strength compared to that of pure cement paste.
-When manufactured sand (MS) with high stone powder content was used in concrete production, the dosage of superplasticizer needed to be increased slightly under the same slump requirement.
-Additionally, the optimal workability and mechanical properties of MS concrete were achieved when the volume fraction of paste lay in the range of 31%~32%.
-Consequently, C30, C40, and C50 concretes meeting target property requirements were prepared using MS with 15.1 wt.%, 16.5 wt.%, and 18.7 wt.% stone powder content, respectively, resulting in cement consumption reductions of 54 kg/m³, 63 kg/m³, and 92 kg/m³, and thereby significant reductions in cost and carbon emissions.
+During the production of manufactured sand, a large amount of stone powder was sieved and buried, leading to resource waste and environmental pollution.
+To improve the utilization rate of manufactured sand stone powder, this study explores the high-value application of waste stone powder in concrete.
+By treating the stone powder in manufactured sand as a cementitious component to partially replace cement, the effects of granite stone powder on the microstructural evolution of hardened cement paste were investigated using XRD, TG, SEM, and other characterization methods, leading to the identification of the optimal cement replacement range.
+Furthermore, by adjusting the stone powder content in manufactured sand, coarse aggregate gradation, sand ratio, and water-to-binder ratio, the workability and mechanical properties of concrete were optimized.
+The study reveals the mechanism by which paste volume fraction influences concrete’s workability and mechanical performance, and successfully produced low-cost concrete with acceptable workability and mechanical strength using manufactured sand with a high stone powder content.
+The results show that cement paste with 10% stone powder retained a denser microstructure, as the amount of hydration products showed negligible reduction compared to that of pure cement paste after 7-day and 28-day curing.
+However, when the substitution of cement with stone powder exceeded 20%, the amount of hydration products decreased significantly by more than 20%, leading to a porous microstructure and lower compressive strength compared to that of pure cement paste.
+When manufactured sand (MS) with high stone powder content is used in concrete production, the dosage of superplasticizer needs to be increased slightly under the same slump requirement.
+Additionally, the optimal workability and mechanical properties of MS concrete were achieved when the volume fraction of paste lay in the range of 31~32%.
+Consequently, C30, C40, and C50 concretes meeting target property requirements were prepared using MS with 15.1%, 16.5%, and 18.7% stone powder content, respectively, resulting in cement consumption reductions of 54, 63, and 92 kg/m³, and thereby significant reductions in cost and carbon emissions.

-ZHOU Jiehang, DU Longyu, LAI Jianzhong, et al
+ZHOU Jiehang, DU Longyu, LAI Jianzhong, YIN Xuexiang, YANG Mingyu

 2025, 53(8): 137-148. doi:10.12141/j.issn.1000-565X.240451

-CHEN Gang, AO Jie, HE Yingying, et al
+CHEN Gang, AO Jie, HE Yingying, WANG Chunyu, ZHANG Cheng

 2025, 53(8): 149-157. doi:10.12141/j.issn.1000-565X.240587

-The growing problem of water pollution has created an urgent need to develop efficient and sustainable methods for pollutant removal.
-This study proposes the preparation of a cellulose-based aerogel with high adsorption capacity of both anionic and cationic pollutants by an atmospheric pressure drying method.
-Firstly, polyethyleneimine (PEI) was attached to carboxymethylated cellulose nanofibre (CNF) backbone through electrostatic interactions, and then chemical cross-linking using γ-aminopropyltriethoxysilane (APTES) and glutaraldehyde (GA) was used to obtain the CNF/PEI hydrogel, and finally an aerogel with high porosity (92.06%) and low density (18.80 mg/cm3) was prepared by solvent exchange and atmospheric pressure drying method.
-This aerogel showed an excellent structural stability in water.
-Benefitting from the presence of both anionic carboxymethyl and cationic amino groups, the aerogel was able to adsorb both cationic and anionic dyes in complex wastewater environments.
-The maximum adsorption capacity of the aerogel for methylene blue (MB) and congo red (CR) was 516 mg/g and 2090 mg/g, respectively, and the removal rate of anionic and cationic dyes reached more than 98%.
-In addition, aerogel showed good structural stability and anti-fatigue properties.
-It remained intact after one week of immersion in alkaline solution, and its elastic recovery rate remained at 60% after 10 cycles of compression in the wet state.
-Compared with similar adsorbent materials, CPA has significant advantages in terms of adsorption capacity, amphiphilic adsorption capacity and reusability.
-The preparation method proposed in this study exhibited short consuming time and high efficiency, which is suitable for large-scale production and is expected to be applied in industrial wastewater treatment.
+The issue of water pollution is becoming increasingly severe, highlighting the urgent need to develop efficient and sustainable methods for pollutant removal.
+This study proposed the use of ambient pressure drying to prepare a nanocellulose-based aerogel with high adsorption capacity for both anionic and cationic pollutants.
+Polyethyleneimine (PEI) was first attached to a carboxymethylated cellulose nanofiber (CNF) framework through electrostatic interactions.
+Then, γ-aminopropyltriethoxysilane (APTES) and glutaraldehyde (GA) were used for chemical crosslinking to form a hydrogel.
+Finally, through solvent exchange and ambient pressure drying, a low-density (18.80 mg/cm³) and high-porosity (92.06%) CNF/PEI composite aerogel (CPA) was obtained.
+This aerogel demonstrated excellent structural stability in water.
+Owing to the coexistence of anionic carboxymethyl and cationic amino groups, the aerogel exhibited strong adsorption capacity of aerogel per gram for both cationic and anionic dyes in complex wastewater environments.
+The maximum adsorption capacities of aerogel per gram for methylene blaue (MB) and Congo red (CR) were 516 mg and 2 090 mg, respectively,with removal rates of over 98% for both anionic and cationic dyes.
+In addition, the aerogel exhibited good structural stability and fatigue resistance.
+After soaking in an alkaline solution for a week, it remained intact, and after 10 cycles of compression in the wet state, its elasticity recovery rate remained at 60%.
+Compared to similar adsorption materials, CPA shows significant advantages in terms of adsorption capacity, amphoteric adsorption ability, and reusability.
+The preparation method proposed in this study is time-efficient and highly effective, making it suitable for large-scale production, with promising potential for application in industrial wastewater treatment.

-LÜ Xiaojing, WEN Yuming, WANG Xiaoying, et al
+LÜ Xiaojing, WEN Yuming, WANG Xiaoying, HU Jian

 2025, 53(8): 158-166. doi:10.12141/j.issn.1000-565X.250015

 Chitosan (CS) and laponite (LAP) are both biocompatible materials, and modification can enrich them with enhanced bioactivity.
-This study investigated the preparation method of a composite antimicrobial material based on quaternized chitosan (QCS) and modified laponite, and its antimicrobial performance in shampoo.
+This paper investigates the preparation of a composite antibacterial material based on quaternized chitosan (QCS) and modified lithium montmorillonite, as well as its antibacterial performance in shampoo applications.
 QCS was degraded via microwave-assisted hydrogen peroxide oxidation to enhance its solubility, and LAP was organically modified with cetyltrimethylammonium bromide (CTAB) to impart its Malassezia adsorption capability, resulting in positively charged organic LAP.
 The successfully prepared QCS and CTAB-LAP composite materials were characterized and validated using Fourier-transform infrared spectroscopy, Zeta potential analysis, rotational rheometry, and scanning electron microscopy.
-Experimental results demonstrated that QCS of various molecular weights demonstrated excellent antimicrobial performance in aqueous media.
+Experimental results demonstrate d that QCS with different molecular weights exhibits good antibacterial performance in aqueous media, and the composite material of QCS and CTAB-modified LAP significantly enhances the antibacterial effect through synergistic action.
+By optimizing the dosage and ratio of the antibacterial agents, the study identified the optimal formulation of the composite antibacterial agent for use in both aqueous media and base shampoo.
+QCS of various molecular weights demonstrated excellent antimicrobial performance in aqueous media.
 The QCS and CTAB-LAP composite material exhibited a synergistic enhancement in antimicrobial effect.
 Optimal formulations for the composite antimicrobial agents in aqueous media and base shampoo were identified by varying the amount and ratio of the components.
-In aqueous solution, composite mixtures with mass ratios of 9:1, 5:5, and 1:9 achieved 100% antimicrobial efficacy after 10-fold dilution and 5 minutes of Malassezia strain contact.
-When added to base shampoo at a 9:1 ratio (total mass fraction 0.14%) and diluted 100-fold, the composite maintained significant antimicrobial efficacy, reaching up to 70% effectiveness compared to commercial chemical anti-dandruff products.
+In aqueous solution, composite mixtures with mass ratios of 9∶1, 5∶5, and 1∶9 achieved 100% antimicrobial efficacy after 10-fold dilution and 5 minutes of Malassezia strain contact.
+When added to base shampoo at a 9∶1 ratio (total mass fraction 0.14%) and diluted 100-fold, the composite maintained significant antimicrobial efficacy, reaching up to 70% effectiveness compared to commercial chemical anti-dandruff products.
 This study highlights the potential of the QCS and CTAB-LAP composite for practical application in anti-dandruff shampoos and paves the way for the development of natural and eco-friendly antimicrobial materials.

 News